physicsturtle/physicsturtle_old/math/calculus-III/index.md

 banner: calculus-III.png
 ---

 Welcome to Multi-Variable and Vector Calculus.
-This subject has many applications pretty much anywhere you look.
-It is also a great step to bridge your first year calculus knowledge with some other areas of math, such as linear algebra and geometry.
+This is a really exciting subject and is the first step into allowing one to tackle real world physics and engineering problems.

+This course is a **work in progress**.
+The goal is for it to be finished by the end of December 2018.

 <a class="page-link" href="/math/calculus-III/introduction">Introduction - What is Multivariable Calculus? </a>